SmritiSharmaBG/Named-Algorithm/README.md

 # Named-Algorithm
-Some of the famous Named Algorithms
+Some of the famous Named Algorithms commonly used in competitive programming.